JSelvaraj/Trick-TakingCardGameEngine/src/main/java/src/ClientServerMessageProtocol.md

     "type":"trumpbroken"
 }
 ```
-### Round ended
+### Game ended
-When the round ends a message is played:
+When the game ends a message is sent to the GUI:
 ```
 {
     "type":"roundendmessage"